tealuxe/p4/readme.md

 out of control.
 There are a lot of additional features that I could have added for such an ambitious project, but I tried to do enough to distinguish from foobooks and the standard catalog idea.
 For the seeders for files, I wasn't able to transition that to the production website in an easy way to demonstrate because the filenames were determined on the fly and the EXIF data was a bit too long.
-I was able to test by uploading manually, but this might be possible if I manually set the filenames.
+I was able to test by uploading manually, but creating proper seeders might have been possible if I set established filenames.